syncfusion-content/windowsforms-docs/WindowsForms/SfScrollFrame/Appearance.md

 ### Apply theme

-Appearance of SfScrollFrame can be changed by `ThemeName` of SfScrollFrame.
+Appearance of the SfScrollFrame can be changed by using the `ThemeName`.

 #### Office2016Colorful